LAION-AI/conditioned-prior/README.md

     -i cond_scale=1.0
 ```

+### Parameters

+* prompt: Text to invert to a CLIP image embed

+* cond_scale: How much prior guidance to use.

+* candidates: Number of image embeds to draw from in the prior.
+Increasing may improve performance.

+### Output

+A `PriorOutput` - typed dictionary containing the text tokens, text embed and the image embed.

+* `PriorOutput.text_tokens` - ".npy" file containing ndarray of type `long`, representing the tokens of the text input.
+Included for convenience.

+* `PriorOutput.text_embedding` - ".npy" file containing ndarray of type `float`, included for convenience.

+* `PriorOutput.image_embedding` ".npy" file containing ndarray of type `float`, representing the image embedding predicted by the model.

 ## Intended use

 Anytime you need a CLIP image embed but only have a text description.
 For instance: